The Importance of Customer Service

 Satisfied customers are more likely to remain loyal to your products, make repeat purchases, and spread the word with friends and families.

-There are several ways to improve customer retention rates, but I’m going to look at the way that customer service can impact retention, and also help to attract new customers.
+There are several ways to improve customer retention rates, but we will look at the most important customer service tactics and how this can have a positive impact on retention, use as a tool on how to build trust on ecommerce websites while also attracting new customers.

-According to Marketing Metrics, the likelihood of selling to an existing customer is 60-70%, while the same figure for new customers is 5-20%.
+According to a 2020 study by investpro.com, the likelihood of selling to an existing customer is 60-70%, while the probability of selling to a new customer is 5%-20%.

 This doesn’t mean that acquiring new customers should become a lower priority, as this is something that will depend on the growth stage of a business, but retention should always be kept in mind.